 The interval on the leadership team meeting would often be on a weekly cycle.

-The third level of meeting would tend to be more of a management or what I call a governance level.
+The third level of the meeting would tend to be more of a management or what I call a governance level.
 Here what we're talking about the business strategically.
 This is about the strategic direction that we're wanting to take our business and how well we're tracking towards that.

 The frequency of these tends to be more dependent on the business itself.
 It can often run around monthly or quarterly, but they are generally less frequent.
 But really what they are looking at, is trying to give direction to the leadership team and our business, particularly who in turn will give direction to our operational team.